Legislature passes bill to increase poll worker pay

 The Senate on Thursday advanced a bipartisan resolution sponsored by Sen. Jean Stanfield, R-Burlington, Camden, Atlantic, that would help protect the horseshoe crab population in the Delaware Bay.

-New Jersey has a moratorium on the harvesting of horseshoe crabs, but the Atlantic States Marine Fisheries Commission (ASMFC), which has managed the crab population in the Delaware Bay since 2013, approved a policy change in January that may allow for harvesting female horseshoe crabs.
+New Jersey has a moratorium on the harvesting of horseshoe crabs, but the Atlantic States Marine Fisheries Commission, which has managed the crab population in the Delaware Bay since 2013, approved a policy change in January that may allow for harvesting female horseshoe crabs.

 Stanfield’s resolution (SR-67) urges the ASMFC to continue prohibiting the harvest of female horseshoe crabs, except for research or vaccine development.